gijsmoonen/investigating-airbnb-group-06/README.md

 **#analysis 2**
 **Make a price prediction in a linear regression model** Right now, few prices can be retrieved from the dataset, as the data provider has fetched all the rates for a few dates in the year.
 Different columms such as the location, room type, and the review amount could have impact on the price.
-To make a prediction for next year's event, a regression analysis is run over these variables.
+To make a prediction for the prices of rooms throughout the city for next year's event, a regression analysis is run over these variables.